-Because of the celebration of Mother’s Day, we’re concentrating on the influence a wife and mother can bring into her home.
-She brings either a softening or a hardening touch to most every situation, when it relates to that which involves her children and her husband.
+Because of the celebration of Mother’s Day, here in the U.S last week, we’re concentrating on the influence a wife and mother can bring into her home.
+She brings either a softening or a hardening touch to most every situation, involving her children and her husband.
 As author Melanie Chitwood says,

 “Women are the heart of the home, and our attitudes set the emotional temperature in our families.
 A wife’s positive attitude can permeate our home like the sweet aroma of freshly picked flowers, or negative attitude can pollute her home like stinky garbage.”

 The Bible says, “A wife of noble character who can find?
 She is worth far more than rubies.
 Her husband has full confidence in her and lacks nothing of value.
 She brings him good, not harm, all the days of her life“ (Proverbs 31:10-12).
 However, “A quarrelsome wife is like a constant dripping on a rainy day; restraining her is like restraining the wind or grasping oil with the hand“ (Proverbs 27:15-16).

 “Better to live in a corner of the roof than share a house with a quarrelsome wife“ (Proverbs 25:24).
 “Better to live in a desert than with a quarrelsome and ill-tempered wife“ (Proverbs 21:19).
 “The wise woman builds her house, but with her own hands the foolish one tears hers down“ (Proverbs 14:1).